 Justice therefore demands non-exclusion.
 In a just society, no one is excluded from participation in equal citizenship.
 A just society is one that permits and favors “the good life” (however that term may be defined) for all its members, and that makes “the good life” possible for all.

 Villoro describes two models of justice, the “deontological model” and the “teleological model.”
 According to the deontological model, priority is given to rules that are universally valid, and actions are just if they fulfill the rules or norms that govern them.
-According to the teleological model, priority is given to rules that are valid for the particular situation that individuals are confronted with, and actions are just if they fulfill a worthwhile end or result in something good.
+According to the teleological model, priority is given to rules that are valid for the particular situation that individuals are confronted with, and actions are just if they fulfill a worthwhile end or they result in something good.

 According to Villoro, the way to arrive at knowledge of the content of justice differs in the two models.
 In both models, justice cannot have subjective validity for an individual without representing his or her own self-interest.
 Justice is seen as a general rule or objective value that is valid for every individual.
 But how can we attain knowledge of this general rule or objective value?
 If the measure of objective value is the universalizable character of the rule—as in the first model—then the way to attain knowledge of the content of justice will be the universal acceptance, by all individuals, of that rule.8 If, on the other hand, the measure of validity of the rule is the good—as in the second model—then the way to arrive at knowledge of the content of justice will be recognition of the aims or ends that individuals actually pursue.
 Objective value will be seen in whatever is beneficial to, or is regarded as good by, all individuals in a socially determined whole.
 To know the just, we must therefore be able to determine what is good for all individuals in the context of their relations with one another.
 Knowledge of the common good will not be derived from intersubjective consensus, but from discovery of the ends and values that unify society.9